Global Marketing Strategy

 India Market Entry: India Market Research

-India, the fourth largest economy in the world according to purchasing power parity, presents lucrative and diverse opportunities for western companies with the right products, services, and commitment.
-American exports to India exceeded $22 billion in 2012.
-This means that India bought more American goods and services than Israel and Italy did.
-India’s growing $1.8 trillion economy demands American and European products and services for its consumers, industry and government.
+India, the third largest economy in the world according to purchasing power parity after the United States and China, presents lucrative and diverse opportunities for western companies with the right products, services, and commitment.
+American trade with India exceeds $110 billion.
+India now buys more American goods and services than Israel, Italy and Saudi Arabia.
+India’s growing $2.1 trillion economy demands American and European products and services for its consumers, industry and government.

 We can provide the following services to our clients:

 - India market research: in-depth market understanding; segmentation and phased entry are often key to success in an economy as diverse and complex as India.

 - Market entry strategy: identification of the best distribution channels